kayla802/GrillBer/README.md

 https://github.com/PercyODI/Stage2FinalExam/blob/master/GrillBerReqs.md

-<h2>Step One</h2>
+# Step One
 When you first enter the site, it would be a good idea to create a user profile if you havent already.
-IF you clicked out of the automated pop-window click on "Sign Up" in the menu bar.
+If you clicked out of the automated pop-window click on "Sign Up" in the menu bar.
 After that, if you have a grill that you would like to rent-out to other users then add a new grill filling out the following required fields.

-<h2> Step Two </h2>
+# Step Two

-<h2>Step Three</h2>
+Once you have created a grill, check the home page to see if your grill is on the master list of grills.
+If you see your Grill, click on it!
+Once clicked, you will enter the grills "Grill Page".
+While there, confirm that the info you previously entered is correct.
+This is what other users will see to determine if they would like to rent your grill.
+If there is anything you would like to change, go to the "Grills" tab in the menu bar and click on the dropdown option "My Grills".
+Once there, make sure you are the selected user and click "Find My Grills".
+You can then select your desired grill.
+When finished making changes, click "Edit Grill" to succesfully update your changes.
+Likewise, if you want to remove your grill from the database, you would click "Delete this Grill!" to succesfully remove.

+# Step Three
+If there are other burning questions you might have, please check the FAQ section for other common questions.
+If there is something that doesn't have an answer yet, go to our contact page and please reach out.
+We are a small start-up; chances are we missed something and need your help to fix it.
+Lastly, if you are curious about our team/company history, check the about section to see why we wanted to create a network of "grillfriends".

+# Tech
+The tech used behind GrillBer devleopment consisted of

+Front-End
+- HTML
+- CSS
+- JS --> jQuery

+Back-End
+- C#
+- WebAPI

+Data Layer
+- LiteDB Engine